SerratedSharp/CSharpWasmRecipes/README.md

 - **Uno.Bootstrap.Wasm**: Tooling for compiling and packaging our .NET assembly as a WebAssembly/WASM package, along with all the javascript necessary for loading(i.e. **bootstrap**ping) the WASM into the browser.
 This is only intended for use in the root project which will be the entry point for the WebAssembly.
 Other class libraries/projects referenced do not need to reference this package.
 (Note, no relation to the Bootstrap CSS/JS frontend framework.)
 The name "Bootstrap" refers to similar terminology used for loading operating systems, as it "pulls itself up by its bootstraps".
 - **Uno.Wasm.Bootstrap.DevServer**: Provides a self-hosted HTTP server for serving static WASM files locally and supporting debugging browser link to enable breakpoints and stepping through C# code in the IDE while it is running as WASM inside the browser.
 This package is useful during local development, but would likely be eliminated when hosted in test/production, where you would likely package the WASM package and related javascript files to be served statically from a traditional web server.  - **Uno.UI.WebAssembly**: At one time this package generated some javascript declarations that WebAssemblyRuntime was dependent on.
 For example, `WebAssemblyRuntime.InvokeAsync()` would fail at runtime if this package had not been included.
 At least since 8.* release, this package is no longer required for vanilla WASM projects.
 - **SerratedSharp.JSInteropHelpers**: An optional library of helper methods for implementing interop.
 Reduces the amount of boilerplate code needed to call JS methods (both static and instance) from C#.
 This library is less refined as it is primarily used internally to support my own JS interop implementations, but it has been key in allowing me to implement large surface areas of JS library APIs quickly.
 I hope to refine this library for other JS interop/wrapper implementers to use in the future.
 Usage examples can be found within SerratedJQ implementation: [JQueryPlainObject.cs](https://github.com/SerratedSharp/SerratedJQ/blob/main/SerratedJQLibrary/SerratedJQ/Plain/JQueryPlainObject.cs)
 - **SerratedSharp.SerratedJQ**: An optional .NET wrapper for jQuery to enable expressive access and event handling of the HTML DOM from WebAssembly.
+Many of the examples below use native DOM APIs to demonstrate the fundamentals of JS interop.
+However, if your goal is DOM access/manipulation/event-handling, then much of the JS shims and C# proxies can be omitted by using [SerratedJQ](https://github.com/SerratedSharp/SerratedJQ) instead.

 > [!IMPORTANT]
 > Some type names exist in both WebAssemblyRuntime and System.Runtime.InteropService.Javascript, such as JSObject.
 Be mindful of what namespaces you have declared in `using`, or fully qualify, to avoid confusing compilation errors.
 A project can leverage both capabilities in different places, but should not mix them for a given C#/JS function/type mapping.